Solar in Utica, NY: 2026 Cost, Savings & Payback

 How much do solar panels cost in Utica, NY?

-The average cost of a 6kW solar panel system in Utica is approximately $18,600 before incentives ($3.10/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,020.
-New York 25% state tax credit (up to $5,000); NY-Sun incentives.
+The average cost of a 6kW solar panel system in Utica is approximately $18,600 before local or state incentives ($3.10/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+New York 25% state tax credit (up to $5,000); NY-Sun incentives

 How many peak sun hours does Utica get?